 All contributions are considered available for the School's general programs unless specifically restricted by the donor.
 Amounts received that are designated for future periods or restricted by the donor are reported as restricted support and increase net assets with donor restrictions.
-Contributions received with donor-imposed conditions and restrictions that are met in the same reporting period are reported as support without donor restrictions and increase net assets with donor restrictions are reclassified to net assets without donor restrictions upon satisfaction time or purpose restrictions and reported in the statement of activities as net assets released from restrictions.
+Contributions received with donor-imposed conditions and restrictions that are met in the same reporting period are reported as support without donor restrictions and increase net assets without donor restrictions.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions upon satisfaction time or purpose restrictions and reported in the statement of activities as net assets released from restrictions.